 Microsoft Teams is a powerful tool for ensuring employees are involved in the right conversations.
-But it’s versatility is often under-exploited by leaders and managers who fail to move beyond simply setting up Teams and channels.
+But its versatility is often under-exploited by leaders and managers who fail to move beyond simply setting up Teams and channels.
 By integrating with a performance management suite, businesses can unlock a wide range of tools to improve their operating processes which enhance the value of Microsoft Teams.

 Ongoing training to drive performance and engagement

 Providing ongoing training and giving employees the option to learn new skills has always been one of the key factors for employees when looking at job satisfaction.
-Employees who are able to learn new skills to improve both their individual and career goals, developing a talent stack which broadens their horizons and opens up a wider range of options, will commit themselves to their goals and value their role within an organization.
+Employees who are able to learn new skills to improve both their individual and career goals, developing a talent stack that broadens their horizons and opens up a wider range of options, will commit themselves to their goals and value their role within an organization.

 A study from the International Journal of Adult Vocational Education and Technology by Steven Schmidt, The Relationship Between Job Satisfaction: A Review of the Literature, identified three important functions of training within an organization: